envoyproxy/envoy-filter-example/http-filter-example/README.md

  `Envoy::Server::Configuration::NamedHttpFilterConfigFactory`
  to enable the Envoy binary to find your filter, as in [`http_filter_config.cc`](http_filter_config.cc).
+ It should be linked to the Envoy binary by modifying [`BUILD`](BUILD#L14) file.
-- Finally, you need to modify the [Envoy config file](envoy.conf#L33-L37) to add your filter to Envoy.
+- Finally, you need to modify the [Envoy config file](envoy.conf#L33-L37) to add your filter to the filter chain for a particular HTTP route configuration.